IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ## Compilation

-At the compilation, SBT checks directory structure, and so, you do not need to specify which file(s) should be compiled.
+At the compilation, SBT checks directory structure, so, you do not need to specify which file(s) should be compiled.
 SBT traces a  *class-dependency* from top-class as a root.
 This means that you need to specify a *root class*.

 ### Before Your Compilation

-You must decide following point before starting your compilation;
+You must decide following points before starting your compilation;
 1. [Option] Project Name:
   This name can be defined in build.sbt, "name"-field.
-You can see the name at the compilation, this helps that you work on what project.
+You can see the name in the compilation, this helps that you work on what project.
-  This is hint for that you have multiple cmopilation points to identify.
+  This is a hint that you have multiple compilation points to identify.
-2. Top *class* similar to HDL needs (see bellow):
+2. Top *class* similar to HDL needs (see below):
    At the compilation, you need to set **which class** is a *top* module of HDL.
-   So, you can choose preferred class as top module of compiling HDL by specifying the name.
+   So, you can choose the preferred class as a top module for compiling HDL by specifying the name.
 3. "YOUR_TEST_CODES.scala" (see bellow)
    This is needed only for using **iotesters**.

 ### Top Class
-Top class description bellow should be added to your a *top-class* file, or a file you want to test/generate HDL.
+The top class description below should be added to your a *top-class* file, or a file you want to test/generate HDL.
 Replace "ProjectName" with your project's name.
 ```
 object ProjectNameMain extends App {